Sagelt/beyond/text/rules.md

 either write a new bond of their own, roll for one, or choose one from the list.
 The new bond can be with anyone: the same character, a different player character, or a different NPC.

+## Goals

+While bonds tie the characters to each other **goals** tie them together as a group.
+The player characters are a party that shares a goal.
+That goal may be short term and self-serving (delivering a package across the fire swamp to earn a living) or long term and selfless (removing the demon incursion from The Reach) or anything in between.
+The important aspects of a goal are that:

+* The goal matters to all the characters in the party
+* Everyone at the table (including the GM) is interested in the goal
+* The goal is achievable but not trivial

+For the first session the GM will provide a starting goal.
+As long as everyone is interested in that goal it stands and drives the first session.
+If anyone isn't interested in the goal for any reason revise it as a group until everyone is interested.
+If possible it's a good idea for the GM to share the starting goal ahead of the first session so everyone can review it ahead of sitting down to play.

+Accomplishing goals earns XP for the player characters.
+When a goal has been accomplished everyone marks the appropriate XP and then writes a new goal together.

+Goals also help the GM plan adventures and adversaries.
+More on that later.